bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 `SpoilingRFPhaseIncrement` field as a metadata field, then the dataset is valid for `DESPOT2-FM`.

-Please note that OPTIONAL metadata fields listed in the <a name="varianttable"> qMRI applications that can be derived from an existing table </a> MUST be also included in the <a name="prioritylevels"> method sprecific priority levels for qMRI metadata table </a> for the sake of completeness.
+Please note that OPTIONAL metadata fields listed in the qMRI applications that can be derived from an existing suffix table MUST be also included in the method sprecific priority levels for qMRI metadata table  for the sake of completeness.

 Please also note that the rules concerning the presence/value of certain metadata fields within the context of `grouping suffix` is not a part of the BIDS